wso2/docs-is/en/identity-server/next/docs/guides/users/attributes/mobile-verification-on-update.md

       </tr>
     </table>

-## Configure mobile attribute change verification:
+## Configure mobile number verification on update

 1. On the {{product_name}} Console, go to **User Attributes & Stores** > **Attributes**.